MIT-Emerging-Talent/ET6-CDSP-group-25-repo/collaboration/learning_goals.md

 - Enhance our speed and accuracy in problem-solving while maintaining clarity.
 - Build habits that reflect good software development practices, such as testing and refactoring.
+- Build habits that reflect good software development practices, such as testing and refactoring.

 ## Individual